crs4/deep_framework/docs/develop_a_descriptor/how_to_develop_a_descriptor.md

 An algorithm of feature extraction can be developed with following operations:

-1. Create a folder within the path ../deep_framework/descriptor/feature_extractors.
+1. Create a folder within the path [descriptor/feature_extractors](../../descriptor/feature_extractors).
 2. Inside the folder, create, in a dedicated file, the class that implements the descriptor.
 3. Inside the folder, create the descriptor configuration file.
 4. Create the Dockerfiles.
 5. Execute the test creation and execution procedure.

 ### Class definition
-Each descriptor must extend the abstract class AbstractDescriptor, defined at the path utils.abstract_descriptor
+Each descriptor must extend the abstract class AbstractDescriptor, defined at the path [utils.abstract_descriptor](../../utils.abstract_descriptor)

 image